oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/OutboundBrokerHandler.md

 Overall, the `OutboundBrokerHandler` trait is used to handle outbound connections to other brokers in the Oxyg3nium network.
 It establishes a connection with the remote address, performs a handshake, and sends ping messages to maintain the connection.
 ## Questions:
  1. What is the purpose of this code and what project is it a part of?
-- This code is part of the alephium project and it defines an OutboundBrokerHandler trait that extends a BrokerHandler trait.
+- This code is part of the oxyg3nium project and it defines an OutboundBrokerHandler trait that extends a BrokerHandler trait.
 Its purpose is to handle outbound broker connections.

 2. What dependencies does this code have?
 - This code has dependencies on several other packages and classes, including akka.io.Tcp, org.oxyg3nium.flow.network, org.oxyg3nium.flow.setting.NetworkSetting, org.oxyg3nium.protocol.message.Hello, org.oxyg3nium.protocol.model.CliqueInfo, and org.oxyg3nium.util.ActorRefT.